The Knife in Munich

 The duo, siblings Karin and Olof Dreijer, come from my hometown Gothenburg and it feels kind of weird to travel all the way to Bavaria to see them live.
 But I was really curious on where they would go next, as the newly released album Shaking the Habitual was less accessible than their previous work.
 Karin has also been busy with her solo project Fever Ray, which was a solid experience live, so I suspected that the new tour show would be something extra.
 Unfortunately I was right.

-The Knife arrived on stage together with a lot of people, wearing some sort of heavy robes in a dimmed light settings.
-Suddenly they all erupted into Bollywood dance!
-WTF?
+The duo of The Knife finally arrive on stage together with a lot of people, wearing some sort of heavy robes in a dimmed light settings.
+Suddenly they all erupt into Bollywood dance.
+Say what?

-All songs except two were from Shaking the Habitual and the live renditions were quite strange, but somehow I liked it despite all the over-the-top dancing.
-Last song was Silent Shout with thundering bass and cool backing lights (which reminded me of Fever Ray’s laser show at Arvika 2009).
+All songs except two were from Shaking the Habitual and the live renditions are quite strange, but somehow I like it despite all the over-the-top dancing.
+Last song is Silent Shout with thundering bass and cool backing lights, which reminded me of Fever Ray’s laser show at Arvika 2009 (Karin’s solo project).

 Comments